Runa Khan

-Before founding Friendship, Khan co-founded Contic, a tourism company offering cruises on renovated traditional wooden boats, and established a boutique Mearee in Dhaka to support indigenous artisans and expand markets for ethnic crafts.
-Beyond her organizational work, she has been an invited speaker at national and international platforms [the 10000s pic], including INSEAD, the University of Munich, and the Collège de France, addressing themes such as social entrepreneurship, leadership, and value-based development.
-Khan is also the author of eight books, comprising six works on pedagogy and two collections of children’s stories.
+Before founding Friendship, Khan worked in tourism, textiles, and publishing.
+She has since spoken at venues including INSEAD, LMU Munich, and the Collège de France, and is the author of eight books, including six works on early-childhood pedagogy and two collections of Bangladeshi folk tales.

 Early life and education

-Khan was born on November 17, 1958, into a Bengali family descended from the Zamindars of Bengal.
-Her mother’s family traced its origins to the Karranis, the last dynasty of the 16th-century Bengal Sultanate.
-She grew up in a culturally diverse household where her father, Alim Khan, often hosted global thinkers, musicians, Zen monks, Hindu priests, Taizé Brothers, and ambassadors, involving her in wide-ranging discussions on music and philosophy from an early age.
+Khan was born on 17 November 1958 into a Bengali family descended from the zamindars of Bengal; her mother's family traced its lineage to the Karranis, the last dynasty of the sixteenth-century Bengal Sultanate.
+She grew up in a culturally diverse household—her father, Alim Khan, regularly hosted global thinkers, musicians, Zen monks, Hindu priests, Taizé Brothers, and ambassadors, drawing her into wide-ranging discussions on music and philosophy from an early age.

-Khan attended Farmview International School in then East Pakistan, then St. Denys High School in Murree.
-She earned a BA with Honours in Geography from Lady Brabourne College, Kolkata and did a second BA in humanities from the Eden Mohila College in Dhaka.
-In 2013, she attended the Strategic Perspectives in Nonprofit Management programme at Harvard Business School, and in 2018 completed the Leadership for System Change programme at the Harvard Kennedy School.
+She attended Farmview International School in what was then East Pakistan, and later St. Denys High School in Murree, before earning a BA with honours in geography from Lady Brabourne College, Kolkata, and a second BA in humanities from Eden Mohila College, Dhaka.
+Decades later, as a working executive, she returned to formal study, completing the Strategic Perspectives in Nonprofit Management programme at Harvard Business School in 2013 and the Leadership for System Change programme at the Harvard Kennedy School in 2018.

+Philosophy and Approach

+Khan has described her approach to development as values-driven rather than project-driven.
+In a 2020 interview with Ashoka, she stated that her goal was never to build a large organisation, but to offer effective, direct assistance where it was needed—explaining that Friendship grew out of responding directly to what local communities said they required, rather than implementing a pre-set top-down programme.
+She has framed the organisation's core values as integrity, dignity, justice, quality, and hope, emphasizing that its strength lies in sustained, long-term relationships with communities rather than short-term project cycles.

+“People can live with poverty, but they cannot live without dignity and hope.
+Much of our work is designed to restore agency and self-respect rather than simply deliver aid.”